kexiZeroing/kexiZeroing.github.io/src/posts/js-observer-apis.md

 DOM observation does not begin immediately; the `observe(target, options)` method must be called first to establish which portion of the DOM to watch (`target`) and what kinds of changes to watch for (`options`).
 To be more specific, the `options` object describe which DOM mutations should be reported to `mutationObserver`'s callback.
 At a minimum, one of `childList`, `attributes`, and `characterData` must be true.
 Otherwise, a TypeError exception will be thrown.

 - `subtree`: Set to true to extend monitoring to the entire subtree of nodes rooted at target.
-All of the other properties are then extended to all of the nodes in the subtree instead of applying solely to the target node.
+All of the other properties are then extended to all of the nodes in the subtree instead of applying solely to the target node. *(detect changes in all descendants of the node)*
-- `childList`: Set to true to monitor the target node for the addition of new child nodes or removal of existing child nodes.
+- `childList`: Set to true to monitor the target node for the addition of new child nodes or removal of existing child nodes. *(detect changes in the direct children of node)*
-- `attributes`: Set to true to watch for changes to the value of attributes on the node being monitored.
+- `attributes`: Set to true to watch for changes to the value of attributes on the node being monitored. *(detect attribute changes of node)*
-- `characterData`: Set to true to monitor the specified target node for changes to the character data contained within the node or nodes.
+- `characterData`: Set to true to monitor the specified target node for changes to the character data contained within the node. *(observe the changes of text content)*

 ```js
 const targetNode = document.getElementById("some-id")